 Cruising has restarted in many parts the world.
-With cruise ships slowly resuming service in different countries, it might be difficult to keep up with the announcements.
-That is why we have put together this extensive list of all the cruise ships sailing right now as well as the cruise ships planning to set sail this summer.
-Make sure to come back often as we will continue to update this post.
+With cruise ships slowly resuming service from all major cruise lines, it might be difficult to keep up with all the announcements recently.
+That is why we have put together this list of all the cruise ships from the major cruise brands sailing right now.

 Royal Caribbean International